Epi-Consistent Approximation of Stochastic Dynamic Programs: Examples

-\subsection{Failure to converge to an optimal policy}
+\subsection{Failure to Converge to an Optimal Policy}

 We now study an example where the approximating decision rules do not converge to an optimal policy for the true control problem.
-Consider the problem (\ref{problem:revenue-optimization}) from Subsection~\ref{subsection:inventory-control-example}, but with $\Prb$ being the $\text{L\'evy}(0,1)$ distribution having location parameter $0$ and scale parameter $1$; it is supported on all of $\R_+$ and has a heavy right tail.
-In fact, $\Prb$ is not integrable and the reasoning in Subsection~\ref{subsection:inventory-control-example} does not apply.
+Consider the problem (\ref{problem:revenue-optimization}) from Subsection~\ref{subsection:inventory-control-example}, but with $\Prob$ being the $\text{L{\'e}vy}(0,1)$ distribution having location parameter $0$ and scale parameter $1$; this is supported on all of $\reals_+$ and has a heavy right-hand tail.
+In fact, $\Prob$ is not integrable and the reasoning of Subsection~\ref{subsection:inventory-control-example} does not apply.